bcswieder117/ECE-6200-Linear-Systems-Analysis/README.md

 3) Homework III Score: 100 A
 4) Homework IV Score: 97 A
 6) Exam I Score: 100 A
-7) Exam II Score: 94 A?
+7) Exam II Score: 94 A
-8) Project Score: TBD (Grade will be uploaded here - Project will have its own repository)
+8) Project Score: A
-9) Final Exam Score: TBD
+9) Final Exam Score: A

-Overall grade was a TBD by December 12th, 2025.
+Overall grade was an A on December 15th, 2025.
 Portfolio of all work done in this course during the Fall 2025 semester @ Tennessee Tech.